awallish/Outseta-Flask-Quickstart/readme.md

 # Outseta + Flask + Flask-Login Quickstart

+* I am not sure if this is all perfect.
+Use at your own risk. *

 This repo is for quickly getting started using [Outseta](https://outseta.com) with [Flask-Login](https://flask-login.readthedocs.io/en/latest/)

 To use it, just paste your Outseta URL and keys into constants.py